jonashackt/openshift-aws/README.md

 As of writing this is:

-1.) hourly fee for the cluster, which is $0.03/cluster/hour** 2.) pricing per worker node, which is $0.171 per 4 vCPU / hour for On-demand consumption
+1.) hourly fee for the cluster, which is $0.03/cluster/hour**

+2.) pricing per worker node, which is $0.171 per 4 vCPU / hour for On-demand consumption

+3.)
+EC2 pricing comes on top

-## Enable ROSA inside your AWS account
+## Enable OpenShift inside your AWS account

 > [To create a new cluster](https://docs.openshift.com/rosa/rosa_architecture/rosa-understanding.html#rosa-cluster-consoles_rosa-understanding), start from the AWS Management console using ROSA.
 This integrates with the new rosa CLI and API to provision clusters in your AWS account.
 The new API for cluster creation alleviates the burden of manually deploying the cluster in your existing VPC and account.